krujos/flask_ssl_skeleton/README.md

 Windows Notes
 ===================
 Install open ssl from http://slproweb.com/products/Win32OpenSSL.html.
-Install the full version, not the lite version.
+Install the full version, not the lite version, make sure it's in your path.
 This appears to be a pain in the butt.
+Documentation on how to install pyOpenSSL may be of some assistance.